genego-dev/genego-dev/README.md

-# Hello, folks!
+# Hello, universe!

-My name is Edwin Genego, I am a software developer from the Netherlands.
+My name is Edwin I am a software developer from the Netherlands.
 I have been learning CS and Programming for the past 5+ years, and am always looking for new challenges to master.
 I'm currently employed as Jr. Backend Developer, working with Python, Django and the Django-rest-framework.
 But I am also slowly getting the hang of HTML/CSS & Javascript while building full-stack applications.

 ----